A Story by Laleh Chini:

-I just remembered a memory of my young 20s.
+I just remembered the memory of my young 20s.
 It taught me a lesson, so I thought it would be good to share.

 I was back home in Iran and I was married and had my son.
 There was a female gathering in a relative’s house and I was getting ready for the party.